 - Use a food processor/blender and crush up the Oreos into fine crumbs.
 Pour the crumbs into a bowl.
 Add in the melted butter, and use a fork to mix them together.
 It should all be wet and thickened.

-- Scoop 1 TBSP of crumbs into each muffin cup.
+- Scoop 1 tablespoon of crumbs into each muffin cup.
 Use a ⅛ measuring cup or the bottom of a spice jar to compact the crust down.

 - Use a stand mixer or hand mixer, and beat the cream cheese on medium-high for 1 minute.
 Scrape the bowl.
 Add in the sugar and cocoa powder, and mix on low until it is incorporated, then turn to medium-high and beat for 1 minute.
 Scrape the bowl.